 Think of it as a high-rise apartment building for plants.
 The goal isn’t just novelty; it’s maximizing yield per cubic foot, not per acre.
 The “vertical” part is what gets the headlines, but the “hydroponic” part is what does the heavy lifting.
 It’s not magic.
 It’s applied botany and fluid dynamics.
 And getting that balance right is where most people stumble before they even begin.

-Now, I see those glossy, commercial vertical farming rigs all over social media too.
+Now, I see those glossy, commercial vertical farming rigs all over social media.
 They look like something from a sci-fi movie.
 They’re also massive overkill for someone who just wants a steady supply of un-pesticided herbs and salad greens.
 You don’t need a six-figure CapEx to grow basil.
 You need a plan, a free weekend, a trip to the hardware store, and a mild tolerance for the unique smell of PVC cement.

 But here’s what the DIY tutorials often gloss over: the freedom to build is also the freedom to fail in spectacularly damp ways.
 Personalization is power, but only if you’re personalizing around sound principles.